lonelyteapot/pygraphic/README.md

 autocompletion and unexpected errors.

 Some tools allow you to generate Python code from GraphQL schemas.
 One of them, [turms], even generates pydantic models from GQL documents.
-We find this approach problematic: queries are written in GraphQL, not Python, so the codebase you're actually working with is out of your control; and the main advantage of pydantic — data validation — is missing!
+This approach can be problematic: queries are written in GraphQL, not Python, so the codebase you're actually working with is out of your control; and the main advantage of pydantic — data validation — is missing!